raspdevpy/ccdoc/guide/Text/Components/selectMenu.md

 * `emoji` emoji for option (optional)

 Info:
-* You can have upto 5 menus on a message
+* You can have up to 5 menus on a message
 * You can add maximal 20 options to a menu
-* Id of multplie menus can't be same
+* Id of multiple menus can't be same

 ::: tip {key=value} what is this for a syntax?
-This syntax is called curl args.It is really similar to curl message.Especially new Functions support it ,you can use !!func `funcname` to check if it supports curl args.
+This syntax is called curl args.It is really similar to curl message.Especially new Functions support it ,you can use !!func `function name` to check if it supports curl arguments.
  [Learn more](../guide/curl.md)
 :::